-To demonstrate their concept, Rooi Design and Research has now recycled the pavilion and transformed its plywood body into 410 sets of tables and chairs for a small rural community in Fuqing.
+To demonstrate their concept, Rooi has now recycled the pavilion and transformed its plywood body into 410 sets of tables and chairs for a small rural community in Fuqing.

 Like its predecessor, the collection is modular, with each piece given geometric shapes that can be playfully slotted together with others to make different configurations.

-Rooi Design and Research hopes the project will inform more sustainable trade show design and that the furniture will facilitate interaction between people in the rural community.
+Rooi hopes the project will inform more sustainable trade show design and that the furniture will facilitate interaction between people in the rural community.

 "In regards to the interpersonal relationships in the small rural communities, the architect has designed the furniture which can be combined into different forms to increase the interactivity and fun, at the same time enrich the community activities," concluded the studio.

-Rooi Design and Research was founded in 2018 in Cape Town and established offices in Beijing and Shenzhen office a year later.
+Rooi was founded in 2018 in Cape Town and established offices in Beijing and Shenzhen office a year later.